ONE night, when half my life behind me lay,

 By Justice, that his fear, as those ye heard,

 Impels him forward like desire.
-Is not

 One spirit of all to reach the fatal spot